lkesteloot/unsong/unsong.md

 “Oh,” said Ana.

 “What about you?”
 I asked.
-“You know, the Comet King’s wife was…”
+“You know, the Comet King’s wife was...”

 “I’m not your wife,” said Ana.
 “The whole marriage ritual was a test.
 I’m glad we did it.
 It’s interesting.
 But I’m not your girlfriend and I’m not your wife.”